Master's course fees and funding

-Fees for master's courses in the Faculty of Biology, Medicine and Health cover the cost of study and a number of other things, such as registration, supervision, examinations and graduation.
+Fees for master's courses in the Faculty of Biology, Medicine and Health cover the cost of study.
+They also cover registration, supervision, examinations and graduation, among other things.
 While most master’s study is self-funded, some sources of funding are available.

 These can vary depending on the course and whether you are a UK/EU or international student and if you choose to study full-time, part-time or by distance learning.

-You should check the listings for the courses you are interested in for the correct figure.
+You should check the individual course profiles you are interested in for the correct figure.

 If you would like to try and secure funding for your master's, you should start investigating your funding options as soon as possible after deciding to apply for a place on one of our courses.